Maestro Harrell

 Maestro Harrell, also known as M A E S T R O (born July 29, 1991), is an American DJ, singer, rapper, actor, and record producer.
-He starred on the HBO original series The Wire as Randy Wagstaff (2006–08), and as Malik on the ABC comedy Suburgatory.
+He appeared on the HBO original series The Wire as Randy Wagstaff (2006–08), and on the ABC comedy Suburgatory as Malik.

 Early life and career

-Harrell was born in Chicago, Illinois.
+Harrell was born in Chicago.
 He was the recipient of The Most Talented Child Under Twelve Years Old at the Chicago Music Awards in 1999, 2000, and 2001.
 In 2005, Harrell performed at the grand opening ceremony for Disneyland in Hong Kong.
 He signed a recording deal with So So Def/Island Def Jam with hip-hop producer Jermaine Dupri.

-Starting at the age of 7, Harrell made multiple appearances on TV shows like The Tonight Show with Jay Leno and The Maury Povich -Most Talented Kids Show and other television shows; serving as the spokesperson for Western Union's Study Buddy Reading Program which enabled him to travel around the United States performing at schools and delivering motivational speeches to encourage students to read, as well as singing numerous jingles.
-He is a member of SAG, AFTRA and EQUITY unions.
-In addition to his lead role in Sony TriStar's Guys Like Us, Harrell has appeared in several television commercials.
+Starting at the age of 7, Harrell made appearances on television shows such as The Tonight Show with Jay Leno and The Maury Povich and other TV shows.
+Serving as the spokesperson for Western Union's Study Buddy Reading Program enabled him to travel around the United States performing at schools and delivering motivational speeches to encourage students to read, as well as singing numerous jingles.
+He had a lead role in the television comedy series Guys Like Us but the series was cancelled after one season.
+Harrell has appeared in several television commercials.

 Harrell made his motion picture film debut in the movie Ali, which was directed by Michael Mann.
 He portrayed the young Cassius Clay, and the all-star cast included Will Smith, Jamie Foxx and Jon Voight.
 He was in Barbershop and the film The Promotion.
-He remains best known for his role in David Simon's The Wire as Randy Wagstaff.
+One of his most known roles is in The Wire as Randy Wagstaff.

-His voice is featured on the Twilight Zone episodes CD, along with Blair Underwood.
+Harrell's voice is featured on the Twilight Zone episodes DVD, along with Blair Underwood.
 Harrell starred in ABC's production of the PGA Tour Western Open with Tiger Woods and other pro-golfers.
 In 2003, Maestro was selected to play Young Simba in the Chicago production of Disney's The Lion King.